-2. Describe educational objectives and learning outcomes appropriate to the rigor, breadth, and (modality) of the program.

-Learning Objectives:

-- 1. Students will evaluate the need for robust protection of Space Operations within the field of military and commercial Space. - 2.
-Students will demonstrate advanced knowledge and competencies needed for the future in Space Operations. - 3.
-Students will analyze theories, tools, and frameworks used in Space systems. - 4.
-Students will execute a plan to complete a significant piece of scholarly work in Space Operations.
+- 2. Describe educational objectives and learning outcomes appropriate to the rigor, breadth, and (modality) of the program. - 3.
+Learning Objectives: - 1.
+Students will evaluate the need for Forensic-Cyberpsychology. - 2.
+Students will demonstrate advanced knowledge and competencies needed for the future in the human aspects of Forensics - 3.
+Students will analyze theories, tools, and frameworks used in Forensics/Cyberpsychology. - 4.
+Students will execute a plan to complete a significant piece of scholarly work - 5.
+Students will develop skill to implement theories into practice